-This is a unique programme that offers professional training in population studies that emphasises health and social epidemiology.
-It aims to provide a broad training in the theories and methods of demography and population sciences and their application to health, social welfare and economic development.
+The MSc Demography and Health offers professional training in population studies, with a particular emphasis in health and social epidemiology.
+It will provide you with training in the theories and methods of demography and population sciences and their application to health, social welfare and economic development.

 The programme is designed for those interested in acquiring technical expertise in demography and understanding the interlinkages between population studies and health, including fertility, sexual behaviour, ageing, health inequalities and life expectancy.